stevenschmatz/STATS-250/Lecture_Notes/lecture_3.md

 ## Describing Variability

 Range:
-* A spread over 100% of data.
+* A variability over 100% of data.
 * Maximum - Minimum

 *Percentiles* can also be used.
 The \\(p^{\text{th}}\\) percentile is a value such that \\(p\\) percent of the observations fall at or below that value: